okeyubah/okeyubah.github.io/_posts/2021-06-25-datatypes.md

 the age of a teacher is of type int, a primitive data type; "tagbo", used above to refer to a Teacher object is a data type, but not a priimitive data type.
 It is a reference to a Teacher object.

+Please note that a reference to a Teacher object is barely a tip of the iceberg because Java has already defined many, many classes that we can use in our code.
+A major example of such classes is the String class, as demonstrated in the following usage:

+String sule = new String("Sule Maikirga");

+System.out.println(sule);    // prints Sule Maikirga